rfaturriza/rfaturriza.github.io/content/featured/MuslimBook/index.md

   - Fastlane CD
 ---

 Muslim Book is a Flutter project designed to provide a modern and user-friendly Quran application for users to read and explore the Quranic text.
-Please note that this project is a work in progress.